-- Prolonged exposure to loud noise can cause impairment or loss of hearing. - Wear a suitable hearing protective device such as earmuffs or earplugs to protect against objectionable or uncomfortably loud noises.
+- · Prolonged exposure to loud noise can cause impairment or loss of hearing. - Wear a suitable hearing protective device such as earmuffs or earplugs to protect against objectionable or uncomfortably loud noises.

-INSPECT MACHINE
+INSPECT MACHINE DAILY

-- Inspect your machine carefully each day or shift by walking around it before you start it to avoid personal injury. - In the walk-around inspection be sure to cover all points described in the "PRE-START INSPECTION" chapter in the operator's manual.
+- · If any abnormality is found, be sure to repair it immediately before operating the machine. - In the walk-around inspection, be sure to cover all points described in the "PRE-START INSPECTION" chapter in the operator's manual.